StHelens/devenv/Readme.md

 A simple Docker image for portable Next.js development

-Clone the repository and build the Dockerfile;
-docker build .
+Clone the repository and build the Dockerfile: docker build -t devenv .

-Run the container and jump to the prod directory;
-docker-compose run devenv bash
+Run the container with  bash prompt in /home directory: docker-compose run --service-ports devenv bash

 Open Atom inside the folder for development on your local machine

-Inside the prod folder to run the server;
-npm run dev
+To run the server (in the containers bash shell): npm run dev

-localhost:3000 on your local machine to access hit the frontend
+On your local machine to launch the frontend: localhost:3000